Gokul-ramalingam/StockPrediction/README.md

 # Generalstock

-This application provides Company stock details in an flexible user interface by using data-rich graphs from Chart JS
+This application provides Company stock details in an flexible and exquisite user interface by utilizing data-rich graphs from Chart JS.

 ## Languages Utilized